 Dr. Carlos Mata, aka Dr. Scottsdale, is board certified through the American Board of Plastic Surgery for plastic and reconstructive surgery in Scottsdale, AZ.
 Dr. Mata is a highly-skilled plastic surgeon for the breasts, face, neck, skin, and abdomen.
 He also performs skin rejuvenation treatments.
 After graduating with cum laude honors from Texas A&M with a degree in biomedical science, Dr. Mata earned a M.D. from the University of Texas Medical Branch, where he received Alpha Omega Alpha honors.
 He completed a residency at the University of Texas from 2005 – 2008, a residency at the Medical Branch at Galveston, TX from 2008 – 2011, a residency at Harvard Medical School in 2008, and a microsurgery externship at MD Anderson Center in 2010.
-Dr. Mata is highly respected in his field of plastic surgery, and has been published in many medical publications and research journals.
-In 2014 and 2015, Dr. Mata was voted by the Consumers Research Council of America as one of "America’s Top Surgeons."
-Dr. Mata was also named a 2016 RealSelf 100 winner.
+Dr. Mata is highly respected in his field of plastic surgery and has been published in many medical publications and research journals.
+In 2014, 2015, 2016, 2017 and 2018 Dr. Mata was voted by the Consumers Research Council of America as one of "America’s Top Surgeons."
+Dr. Mata was also named a 2016 and 2017 RealSelf 100 winner.
 His commitment to patient education along with his unique ability to inspire his patients to share their story with the community has placed him in the top 1% of RealSelf doctors and has made it possible for millions of people to make informed health and beauty decisions.

 Dr. Mata is skilled in facial aesthetic procedures such brow lifts, eyelid surgery, nose surgery, and full and mini facelifts.
 He also performs breast augmentation, breast lift, and breast reduction surgeries.
 Dr. Mata is well-known for body contouring procedures, such as tummy tucks, liposuction, the mommy makeover, and after weight loss surgeries.
 His practice philosophy emphasizes compassionate care, service beyond expectation, and the strongest desire to do what is best for patients.
 He believes that every patient is special and unique.
 Dr. Mata will always preserve the privacy and dignity of all his patients while delivering first-class results.